 (Example 3) On a 29-lot subdivision, the developer carried over his maximum number of permits for the first year, three (3), over to the second year.
 There are now six (6) permits available.
 The developer only uses one (1) permit, leaving five (5) unused permits for the second year.
 The developer may only carry over three (3) permits to the third year.
-The maximum number of permits that can be carried over to the following calendar year is three (3).
-In this example, the developer lost two (2) permits because of a failure to use the permits within the guidelines of this Ordinance.
+The maximum number of permits that can be carried over to the following calendar year is three

+(3).
+In this example, two (2) permits were deferred to the end of the subdivision buildout period because of a failure to use the permits in earlier years.